Lady Gaga says she was pregnant after sexual assault at age 19

-The series, which launched on streaming service Apple TV+ on Friday (May 21), features interviews with celebrities about their struggles with mental health .
+The series, which launched on streaming service Apple TV+ yesterday, features interviews with celebrities about their struggles with mental health.

 "I said no, and I left, and they told me they were gonna burn all my music."